mcneel/help-docs/_jp/flamingo/5/help/sun-and-sky-tabs.md

 ![images/hdrimage-001.png](images/hdrimage-001.png)
 *Equarectangular projection.*

-HDR images come in two projection types which allow the image to properly wrap around the sky sphere.
+HDR images come in two projection types which let the image to properly wrap around the sky sphere.
 The most popular is equirectangular.
 These images are rectangular with an aspect ratio of 2:1.
 Equirectangular images will have similar resolution over the whole image.
 The second projection is spherical.
 Spherical HDRI images are square in aspect ratio and the image will show great curvature.
 Spherical projections have less resolution at the seam.

 #### Intensity
 Modifies the brightness of the HDR image light.
 This setting only matters if there are other lights in the scene that have to be compensated for.
 If there are no other lights, the tone operator will compensate the exposure and the rendered image will not be brighter or dimmer based on this setting.